-Vatican has come to stand for Christianity, Popes and power, along with corruption, greed and ignorance, depending whom you’re talking to.
+The Vatican has come to stand for Christianity, Popes, and power, along with corruption, greed, and ignorance, depending whom you’re talking to.

 But like many words, Vatican, at its Latin core, is far less corrupt than organized religion has made it.
 “Vatis” means prophecies, and the “can” part is up for debate, but many believe it could refer to a snake.
 Eve or Lilith might agree.

-Up Vatican Hill the Etruscans would climb to pray to the god Vaticanus.
+The Etruscans would climb the Vatican hill to pray to the god Vaticanus.
 It was a prophetic spot of divine messages, and Vaticanus was the bearer of these auditory texts from heaven.
 So pure was this herald god of divine messages that he is the god of the first sound a newborn baby makes—that blissful sigh, squeak, squeal or scream that takes a brand new human from silent to sounding.